kramse/security-courses/courses/networking/network-security-basics/description.md

 The presentation will contain excerpts from my Communication and Network Security 10 ECTS course, which is open source.

 Target audience, anyone interested in network security.

 Duration: 4 hours

 Keywords: Encryption, TLS, VPN, VLAN IEEE 802.1q, Wifi security, IEEE 802.1x, IKE version 2, IPsec

+Note: slides and materials will be in english, but presentation language will be danish

 All materials will be released as open source at: https://github.com/kramse/security-courses/